 Each year BT does around 50 on-site audits of the higher risk suppliers across the BT group.
-We work together with them to address any problems we pick up.

-We keep our processes under review.
+BT keeps its processes under review.
 In 2014 BT looked at its procurement processes as part of an overall human rights review of its business.
 It's implementing the review's recommendations, as well as looking again at the supply chain approach in light of the Modern Slavery Act.

 In December 2015 BT analysed the areas with the biggest risk of modern slavery and human trafficking.
 It based that on what BT were buying from them, and from where they were sourcing their products or services.
-It found the highest risks in construction and engineering services for BT's infrastructure; in guarding and monitoring services for BT properties and infrastructure; and in the catering and cleaning services used in the business.
+It found the highest risks in construction and engineering services for BT's Infrastructure; in guarding and monitoring services for BT properties and Infrastructure; and in the catering and cleaning services used in the business.